 The NYS DMV maintains two citation/adjudication systems: Traffic Safety Law Enforcement and Disposition (TSLED) and Administrative Adjudication (AA).
-TSLED covers all areas of the state, with the exception of New York City and Rochester which are covered under the AA system; Rochester will become part of TSLED in mid-April 2018.
-Approximately 2.5 million tickets are issued annually by the police agencies under TSLED system and 1.2 million tickets are issued under AA.
+TSLED covers all areas of the state, with the exception of New York City which is covered under the AA system.
+Approximately 2.4 million tickets are issued annually by the police agencies under TSLED system and 1.1 million tickets are issued under AA.